AuReMe/metage2metabo-postaviz/README.md

 - Plot 3 show the abundance for each selected bins in their respective sample.

->WARNING
+> **⚠️ Warning:**
 >The "all" option on all sample (No metadata filter applied) can be long to produce the plots.
 Also heavy plots will impact the performance of the application.

-> [!NOTE]

-> A small text output under the Processing button show how many bins are selected to avoid large calculation.
-Also if only one bin (mgs) is selected, it will display how many samples have this specfic bin.
+> **💡 Note:** A small text output under the Processing button show how many bins are selected to avoid large calculation.
+Also if only one bin (mgs) is selected, it will display how many samples have this specfic bin. e.

 #### Method